 The benefits of MRIdian

 Who can benefit from the MRIdian?

-So far more than 5,000 people worldwide have been treated with the MRIdian.
-It is an promising treatment option for tumours near other major organs where limiting damage to healthy tissue is paramount or in organs that move a lot – for example in the upper abdomen due to breathing.
-This makes the MRIdian suitable for cancers of the lungs, liver, pancreas and prostate.
-Because it is extremely accurate at targeting small tumours, it is also beneficial in the treatment of metastases – where cancer has spread to other regions of the body – and repeated treatment to areas that have already received radiotherapy.
+More than 10,000 people worldwide have already benefitted from having been treated with the MRIdian.
+It is a promising treatment option for tumours near other major organs where limiting damage to healthy tissue is paramount or in organs that move a lot, for example, due to breathing.
+This makes the MRIdian suitable for:

-To have treatment with an MR linac such as the MRIdian, you will also need to be suitable for both magnetic resonance imaging (MRI) scanning technology and radiotherapy.
+To have treatment with an MR linac such as the MRIdian, you need to be suitable for both magnetic resonance imaging (MRI) scanning technology and radiotherapy.

 Enquire now about the MRIdian